Holidays

 December 14-22, 2025

-Chanukah commemorates the miraculous victory of the Jewish people over their Greek oppressors and the miracle of a one day supply of oil burning for eight days upon the rededication of the Temple in Jerusalem.
+Chanukah commemorate the miraculous victory of a small group of Jewish people over their Greek oppressors, enabling them the observance of Torah and Mitzvot.
+In rededicating the Temple in Jerusalem, they found a jar of pure oil for one day of lighting which lasted for eight days.
 "The Festival of lights" is celebrated with a nightly menorah lighting, prayers, distribution of "Gelt" and fried foods.